-There has been a pronounced shift in terms of compensation by firm size according to this year's survey.
-Last year, compensation was led by size firm around 50 employees.
-This year, we've seen a shift towards higher compensation in firms.
+There has been a pronounced shift in terms of compensation by firm size acco rding to this year's survey.
+Last year, compensation was led by size firms around 50 employees.
+This year, we've seen a shift towards higher compens sation in firms.
 What is even more interesting is that the differential isn't being driving purely by bonuses, but also by higher base compensation in the firms.